Makassar: Administrative divisions

-Note (a) The 2010 population of the Sangkarrang Islands District (Kecamatan Kepulauan Sangkarrang) is included in the figure for the Ujung Tanah district, from which it was cut out.
+(b) The 2010 population of the Sangkarrang Islands District (Kecamatan Kepulauan Sangkarrang) is included in the figure for the Ujung Tanah district, from which it was cut out in 2017.

 Demographics

 Makassar is a multi-ethnic city, populated mostly by the native Makassarese and Buginese.
 The remainder are Torajans, Mandarese, Butonese, Chinese (predominantly from the Cantonese dialect group) and Javanese.
-The current population as of mid-2023 is approximately 1,474,393, with a Metropolitan total of 2,795,639.
+The current population as of mid 2025 is approximately 1,485,077, with a metropolitan total of 2,795,639.